-Application Equipment Registration
+Agricultural Input Application Equipment Registration

 The registration of equipment used to apply chemical, biological, biochemical, or similar substances for agricultural purposes is intended to ensure the quality and the characteristics of the product as claimed by manufacturers.
-It applies to the import, manufacturing, distribution, marketing, and use of equipment in land and air applications, in addition to provision of spare parts and service.
+It applies to the import, manufacturing, distribution, marketing, and use of equipment in land and air applications, in addition to the provision of spare parts and equipment services.